duncanLyster/TEMPEST/README.md

 Tips:
 Use and Integrated Development Environment (IDE) for example VS Code (download at https://code.visualstudio.com/) for editing your config.yaml file, and to inspect/edit any of the source code.
 If your shape model is not in ASCII .stl format, you can use Blender (download at https://www.blender.org/) to convert it.

-## Requirements
-Ensure the following Python packages are installed:

-- numpy
-- matplotlib
-- pandas
-- numba
-- joblib
-- numpy-stl
-- tqdm
-- scipy
-- seaborn
-- scikit-learn
-- pyvista
-- vtk
-- pyyaml
-- h5py

-Additionally, ensure you have:
-- Python 3.x installed (you can check this using `python --version`)
-- An STL file of the body shape in ASCII format

 ## Model Architecture
 See below flowchart from my 2024 EPSC poster presentation (https://presentations.copernicus.org/EPSC2024/EPSC2024-1121_presentation.pdf) which gives more detail on the model architecture.